 Indeed, recent research has suggested that O'Kelly's ideas about the collapsing wall suggest that the mound should have been restored to a shape similar to Queen Maeve's cairn on Knocknarea in County Sligo.

-The passage and chamber were covered with a structure of mass concrete.
 The completed site was opened to the public in 1975, and is now one of

 the largest tourist attractions in Ireland.